Levkas Man: Plot

-Following his father's footsteps with help from Sonia, Paul briefly meets his father, but the police are after him so Paul is forced to lead them astray so his father can escape them.
+Following his father's footsteps with help from Sonia, Paul briefly meets his father; but the police are after him, so Paul is forced to lead them astray so his father can escape them.
 The Greek police, the archaeologists, and others go to one of the caves on the island of Levkas.
 It is here that Dr Van der Voort was at work during his previous expedition to Greece.
-It appears Dr Van der Voort has been obsessively digging there now again, in order to prove his theory and that he has been exhausting himself.
-But the doctor is nowhere to be seen.
-He is found to be trapped behind a rockfall, caused by an earth tremor.
+It appears Dr Van der Voort has been obsessively digging there again, in order to prove his theory; and that he has been exhausting himself.
+However, the doctor is nowhere to be seen; he is found to be trapped behind a rockfall, caused by an earth tremor.

 In the climatic scene, the archaeologists start removing the fallen rocks and Paul makes an undersea dive and reaches a way into the cavern where his father is trapped.
-When father and son meet for one last time, they sit down to talk in the cavern, which is covered in stunning prehistoric paintings which give credence to Dr Van der Voorts theory: modern man migrated into Europe from Africa, not Asia.
+When father and son meet for one last time, they sit down to talk in the cavern, which is covered in stunning prehistoric paintings which give credence to Dr Van der Voort's theory: modern man migrated into Europe from Africa, not Asia.
 It also indicates that prehistoric man was violent and that homo sapiens exterminated the older race of Neanderthals.

-Dr Van der Voort confirms again to his son his personal view that modern day man is destroying the planet and that they are killing off each other at a terrible rate.
-When Paul is confronted by his father confessing to murdering his rival, he is shocked.
+Dr Van der Voort confirms again to his son his personal view that modern-day man is destroying the planet and that they are killing off each other at a terrible rate.
+When Paul is confronted by his father confessing to murdering his rival, who had the audacity to enter the cavern, he is shocked.
 Dr Van der Voort, having proven himself right, asks Paul to leave him in the cave to die, which Paul does.
 He returns to the yacht.

-In the end Paul burns his bridges and leaves for a new beginning under the chaos of immanent war in Greece.
+In the end Paul burns his bridges and leaves for a new beginning under the chaos of imminent war in Greece.
 He leaves Sonia and his other friends with the Greek police.
 There is a Greek police officer who has been following him around while on suspicion of smuggling.
-The police officer has boarded the charter yacht to escort Paul back to port.
-Paul restraints the Greek officer and steals the charter yacht.
-He takes off to sea with the smuggled goods, heading south in the hope to find freedom.
+The police officer has boarded the charter yacht in order to escort Paul back to port.
+Paul restrains the Greek officer and steals the charter yacht.
+He takes off to sea with the smuggled goods, heading south in the hope of finding freedom.

 Television adaptation

-Levkas Man was adapted into a six-episode mini television series by the Australian Broadcasting Corporation (ABC), which aired from 18 March until 22 April 1981.
+Levkas Man was adapted into a six-episode television miniseries by the Australian Broadcasting Corporation (ABC), which aired from 18 March until 22 April 1981.
 It was a joint Australian–British–West German production, and was shot on location in Greece.